Galvanized Yankees: Confederate forces composed of "galvanized Yankees"

 Confederate recruitment of Union prisoners of war was authorized by Confederate Secretary of War James A. Seddon on September 30, 1864, after inquires from Gen. Braxton Bragg to recruit foreign-born prisoners.
-Seddon had as early as March 1863 granted discretionary permission to commanders including Gen. John Pemberton to recruit prisoners, but few if any, were actually enlisted.
+Seddon had as early as March 1863 granted discretionary permission to commanders including Gen. John C. Pemberton to recruit prisoners, but few if any, were actually enlisted.
 A concerted recruiting effort began on October 12 and continued to the end of the war.
 At least four Confederate units were recruited, including three units of Regulars in the Provisional Army of the Confederate States.